ahiodette/delani-studio/README.md

 Type the message in the provided field for message, and finally click on ***Send email*** button.

 **Output**
-The user will be alerted whether either the message has been received or the input is invalid
+The user will be alerted whether, either the message has been received or the input is invalid

 ## Technologies used
 * This web application (for Delani Studio) has been developed using HTML, CSS and jQuery